Fred Greenhalgh of Radio Drama Revival interviews Dieter Zimmermann of protophonic here.

-March 2014 - The brand new Planet X is now available for free as promised...Go to the SHOP PAGE and scroll down to get it.
+March 2014 - The brand new Planet X is now available for free as promised...Go to the SHOP PAGE and grab it!

 February 2014 - Mastering done!
 As this is the fifth Brad Lansky mastered by David Maclean, we thought it time to post a pic of the master at work.
 After all, no serious audio production is complete without being subjected to this black art.